OpenWebAdvocacy/website/src/pages/walled-gardens.md

 When there are privacy or security issues, there could also be mitigations that would allow use of the feature while minimizing any privacy or security issues.
 Unfortunately due to the highly technical nature of the platform it is possible to present convincing but spurious arguments as a shield to protect against competition, especially if you have a high budget to spend on lobbying. ​​There is a joke doing the rounds of the developer community that Apple has more lobbyists working to prevent competition for the iOS App Store than they have developers working on Safari/Webkit.

-> "“Apple has been able to intimidate and use a lot of money” to kill legislation"
+> “Apple has been able to intimidate and use a lot of money” to kill legislation
 > <cite>[Arizona Rep. Regina Cobb](https://www.politico.com/news/2021/08/20/apple-takes-on-state-legislatures-georgia-506299)</cite>

 It is expected that Apple [will fight hard](https://www.politico.com/news/2021/08/20/apple-takes-on-state-legislatures-georgia-506299) against these changes as they are likely to dramatically increase competition, affect their Search Engine revenue and curtail their control of the iOS app market, so it is important to break down any argument and separate Apple’s concerns into individual components and address them individually.